Congratulations to our National Finalists!

-Scores from rounds one and two will be used to determine the five student finalists who will participate in the third round.
-Scores for the top five students will be reset upon entering the final round.
-The scores from their first two rounds will not influence their score in the final round.
+The National round comprises three parts: a written test, a field work test, and a live final.
+Scores from the written test and field work will be used to determine the top five students who will participate in the live final.
+Scores for the top five students will be reset upon entering the live final.
+The scores from the first two parts will not influence their score in the final round.

 What language will the National Final be held in?

-The National Championship will be held in both official languages of Canada.
+The National Final will be held in both official languages of Canada.
 Students will have the option to compete in either English or French.

 Can my class watch the National Final?